Koyata Yamada

-As of January 2022 he was the #10 ranked Super Flyweight kickboxer in the world by Beyond Kick.
+As of January 2022 he was the #10 ranked Super Flyweight kickboxer in the world by Beyond Kickboxing.

 Professional career

-SHOOTBOXING
+Shootboxing

 After capturing three All Japan Shootboxing amateur titles, Yamada made his professional kickboxing debut against Kodai Nakada at SHOOT BOXING Hanayashiki Extreme.2 on August 24, 2019, at the age of 16.
 He won the fight by a first-round knockout.
 Yamada next faced Shota at SHOOT BOXING Hanayashiki Extreme.3 on October 27, 2019.
 He once again won by a first-round knockout.

 Yamada made an appearance at the fourth iteration of the SHOOT BOXING Hanayashiki Extreme as well, held on December 6, 2020, as he was booked to face Hiroki.
 He won the fight by unanimous decision, with two scorecards of 30–26 and one scorecard of 30–25.

 Yamada faced the fifth-ranked Shootboxing super bantamweight contender Ryota Naito at Shoot Boxing 2021 act.4 on September 4, 2021.
 He won the fight by unanimous decision, with scores of 30–29, 30–28 and 30–27.

 Yamada was expected to face Aoshi at SHOOT BOXING 2021 Young Caesar Cup on December 19, 2021.
 Aoshi withdrew from the fight due to a rib injury he sustained during sparring and was replaced by Pon Sirilakgym, who stepped in on short-notice.
 Yamada won the fight by a second-round knockout.

 Yamada faced the #1 ranked Shootboxing super bantamweight contender Shinta at SHOOT BOXING 2022 act.2 on April 10, 2022.
 He won the fight by a second-round knockout, as he floored his opponent with a right hook.
 Yamada scored a shoot point in the first round with a throw.

 Yamada faced the former Shootboxing Japan bantamweight champion Shuto Sato at SHOOT BOXING 2022 act.4 on September 17, 2022.
 He won the fight by unanimous decision.
 Two of the judges scored the bout 29–25 in his favor, while the third judge awarded him a 29–26 scorecard.
 Yamada knocked Sato down with a right hook in the final minute of the opening round and scored a shoot point with a suplex as soon as the action resumed.